About CAAP Test

 - Writing Skills – There are 72 multiple choice questions in this module.
 The questions are based on usage and mechanics and rhetorical skills.
 The questions test the knowledge of students in punctuation, grammar structure, sentence structure, strategy, organization and style.

-- Mathematics – This module of CAAP has 35 multiple choice questions in all.
+- Mathematics – This Math test consists of 35 multiple choice questions in all.
 The questions are based on prealgebra, elementary algebra, intermediate algebra, coordinate geometry, college algebra and trigonometry.
 It tests the skills of students in solving mathematical problems.
 Only permitted calculators can be used by students.

 CAAP Scoring Information

-The scores of CAAP can be interpreted to derive useful conclusions about the students as well as educational programs of the colleges.
-The purpose behind conducting the CAAP is solved by scoring the CAAP modules.
+The scores of this test can be used to derive useful conclusions about the students as well as educational programs of the colleges.
+The purpose behind conducting the CAAP is solved by the scores of modules.
 Therefore, understanding the scoring system helps to understand the test in a better way.

 The multiple choice sections are scored on a scale ranging from 40 to 80, where 40 is the minimum score possible and 80 is the maximum score that can be received in the test.
 A score of 60 is considered as the mean score.
-A total score received in the overall CAAP performance is also provided in the CAAP score report.
+A total score is given for overall performance is also provided in the score report.
 Moreover, there are two subscores each received in Reading Test, Writing Skills Test and Mathematics Test.
 These subscores help in determining the strengths and weaknesses more accurately since they pinpoint the performance in different skill areas.

 The writing test is scored on a scale that ranges from 1 to 6 with half point increments.
 It is scored by two raters independently.

 How Important is it to Prepare for CAAP?